yhjifeng/rice-doc/docs/PlayerTitle/en_US/log.md

 3. **Optimized** Network error alert at launch in some areas

 #### 2.8.3 update small assistant
-- No changes to the configuration file compared to 2.8.2
 - Language files have been changed, it is recommended to delete the old language file and generate a new one
 - material.yml has been greatly improved, please make sure to regenerate it
 - Then just replace the jar